malayvuong/vrcode/README.md

 Transparent background for canvas and download png image.
 If `transparent` is setted, `background` option will not work.

+**Notes: If after you run `npm update` but the QR Code not generate transparent background, please run `npm clean-install` and run build again.**

 ### options

 - Type: `Object`